• Skip to primary navigation

 Learn how to make cheese and dairy products with your goat milk! (aff link)

 If you live in North America, you likely associate the word "homesteading" with a mental image of the pioneers.
-During the late 1700s and early 1800s, European immigrants spread across the west, and many of them were homesteaders.
+During the late 1700s and early 1800s, European immigrants spread across the West, and many of them were homesteaders.

 What is Homesteading Today?